EdDataScienceEES/tutorial-zacharyli1/tutorial/zero-inflated-models.md

 ## Negative Binomial Response

 One way to address our issue of overdispersed data is to use a Negative Binomial Regression.
 The negative binomial regression also describes non-negative count data similar to the Poisson distribution, except it does not hold the assumption that the mean and the variance are the same.
+In fact, it assumes that the variance increases quadratically relative to the mean, which means that the count data is more dispersed

 A negative binomial model has been cited on many instances in the literature for modelling data with a considerable number of zeros because it accounts for overdispersion.
 However, if the number of zeros exceeds the amount expected from a negative binomial distribution, we may have to take another approach.

 ------------------------------------------------------------------------